mattermost/docs/source/overview/mattermost-cloud-overview.rst

 How is customer data in Mattermost Cloud Enterprise encrypted?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Mattermost utilizes AWS-provided functionality to enable encryption-at-rest for both databases and file stores.
+Mattermost uses AWS-provided functionality to enable encryption-at-rest for both databases and file stores.
 See `Encrypting Amazon RDS resources - Amazon Relational Database Service <https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Overview.Encryption.html>`__ and `Protecting data using server-side encryption - Amazon Simple Storage Service <https://docs.aws.amazon.com/AmazonS3/latest/userguide/serv-side-encryption.html>`__ for details.

 Whether customer data should be stored in Mattermost Cloud depends heavily on the nature of the data and compliance requirements.
 We recommend that customers set up their own internal policies or controls around what can and cannot be put into Mattermost.